Short-term rental management insurance that covers every booking

 Guest injury at a managed property

 Guests are unfamiliar with the property and use amenities for the first time.
-Pools without compliant barriers, hot tubs with inadequate temperature controls, carbon monoxide from faulty heaters, and deck railings that don't meet code create injury exposure.
-The management company's duty to inspect and maintain is separate from the owner's property obligations, so a plaintiff's attorney will name both parties and pursue each on different negligence theories.
+Pools without compliant barriers, hot tubs with inadequate temperature controls, and deck railings that fail code create injury exposure that names the PM alongside the owner.

 Owner lawsuit for mismanagement or property damage